seanpm2001/pdf-viewer-demo/README.md

 - [How to Autorun an Application With TorizonCore](https://developer.toradex.com/torizon/application-development/how-to-autorun-an-application-with-torizoncore)
 - [Torizon Best Practices Guide - Sharing a Pluggable Device](https://developer.toradex.com/torizon/torizoncore/best-practices/torizon-best-practices-guide/#sharing-a-pluggable-device)

+## Additional Information
+The initial demo was constructed to showcase our product and its potential in a conference (MiniDebConf Brasília 2023), so it has some different aspects than one might want.
+For example, we set a custom background image to show to the audience we are running Debian.
+We also set a 5 seconds sleep before launching the application to emphasize the last point.
+We use the --developer option to have a navigation bar and a easy way to launch a terminal, this was done so we could show it as a demo in the end of the talk.
+Regardless of these aspects, the demo still brings important aspects like how to launch a slideshow in fullscreen mode, how to run it automatically after boot, how to customize weston to one own needs, how to use a multi-container setup with docker compose, etc.

 ## Authors and acknowledgment
 This demo was developed by Carlos Henrique Lima Melara with the help of many other colleagues (thank you all)!